US says Sinaloa cartel head taken to Texas against his will – DW – 08/10/2024

 According to Salazar, the two drug kingpins showing up at an airport outside El Paso, Texas on July 25 caught US officials by surprise.

-"This was an operation between cartels, where one turned the other one in," Salazar said.
+"This was an operation between cartels, where one turned the other one in," said Salazar.

 "It was not our plane, nor our pilot, nor our people," the embassy said.

-The US statement came shortly after Mexican President Andres Manuel Lopez Obrador accused Washington of not clarifying the circumstances around the arrests of Zambada and Guzman.
+The US statement came shortly after Mexican President Andres Manuel Lopez Obrador accused Washington of not clarifying the circumstances around the arrests of Zambada and Guzman Lopez.

-The two high-ranking cartel members were arrested and remain jailed in the US, where they have been charged with various drug-related crimes.
+The two high-ranking cartel members were arrested in July and remain jailed in the US, where they have been charged with various drug-related crimes.

 Guzman Lopez has pleaded not guilty to drug trafficking and other charges in federal court in Chicago.